nextflow-io/training/docs/variantcalling/interpretation.md

 ![gnomad results](./img/gnomad_var_present.png)

 Quite importantly, the gnomAD database allows us to gather more information on the gene this variant occurs in.
-We can inspect the so called "constraint data", although these are currently only available for version 2.1
+We can inspect the so called "constraint data", by clicking on the gene name and inspecting the "constraint" table on the top right of the page.

 ![constraint](./img/gnomAD_constraint.png)

 This information gives us a better view of the selective pressure variation on this gene might be subject to, and therefore inform our understanding of the potential impact of a loss of function variant in this location.

-In this specific case however the gene is not under purifying selection neither for loss of function variants nor for missense ones.
+In this specific case however the gene is not under purifying selection neither for loss of function variants (LOEUF 0.89) nor for missense ones.

 We can continue our analysis by looking at the heterozygous variants in our case, for which the control carries a reference homozygous, with the code: